lynl7130/academic-kickstart/content/publication/2013-01-01_The_larval_ecology_o.md

 +++
-title = "The larval ecology of the butterfly Euphydryas desfontainii (Lepidoptera: Nymphalidae) in SW-Portugal: food plant quantity and quality as main predictors of habitat quality" date = "2013-01-01" authors = ["Frank Pennekamp", "Eva Monteiro", "Thomas Schmitt"] publication_types = ["2"]
+title = "The larval ecology of the butterfly \textitEuphydryas desfontainii (Lepidoptera: Nymphalidae) in SW-Portugal: food plant quantity and quality as main predictors of habitat quality" date = "2013-01-01" authors = ["Frank Pennekamp", "Eva Monteiro", "Thomas Schmitt"] publication_types = ["2"]